Transfer Pricing in Colombia

 - To have a gross equity exceeding 100,000 Tax Value Units or gross income during the period exceeding 61,000 Tax Value Units.

-- Main information to be contained in the statement
+- The main information to be contained in the statement

 - Information necessary to identify the taxpayer